mantidproject/mantid/docs/source/algorithms/IndirectILLReductionQENS-v1.rst

 .. testoutput:: ExIndirectILLReductionQENS

-    Result is WorkspaceGroup, that contains 3 workspaces the name of the first one is 136553_ws corresponding to run 136553 it has 18 spectra and 1024 bins
+    Result is a WorkspaceGroup, that contains 3 workspaces the name of the first one is 136553_ws corresponding to run 136553 it has 18 spectra and 1024 bins